Using Leadership Assessment Tools to Make Teams Stronger

 • Failing to follow up with action

-• Ignoring team-level application
+• Ignoring the team-level application

 Better approach: